zhanghb97/zhanghb97.github.io/Index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Buddy compiler is a domain-specific compiler infrastructure."
 permalink: /
 ---

-# Home
+# Buddy Compiler

 This is a temporary site to test home page of buddy compiler.

 Buddy compiler is a domain-specific compiler infrastructure.
 We use "buddy" as the name because our infrastructure intends to be the buddy system to help users easily design, implement, and evaluate domain-specific compilers.
 The buddy compiler community welcomes any ideas.
-Join us through this slack link if you want to contribute.
+Join us through this [slack link](https://join.slack.com/t/buddycompiler/shared_invite/zt-13y6ibj4j-n6MQ8u9yCUPltCCDhLEmXg) if you want to contribute.

 ## Motivation